Docs

 Folders

 All content lives inside folders.
 Folders always belong to an organization and can be nested to any depth.
-Every folder has its own permissions: an owner, contributors (can view and edit), and consumers (view only).
+Every folder has its own permissions: an owner, editors (can view and edit), and viewers (view only).

 Files

-Tables, apps, and other file types all live inside folders.
+Tables and all other file types live inside folders.
 Files inherit access from their parent folders, but you can also grant additional access directly on any file — for example, sharing a single file with someone who doesn't have access to the folder it lives in.
 See Sharing & permissions for the full details.

 Sharing & permissions